Intervention/docs/image/v3/basics/colors.md

 ## Transforming Colors

-As soon as the pixel colors of an image have been read into an object, further options are available.
+Once the pixel colors of an image have been read into an object, more options are available.

 ### Transform Colors to String Values

 > public ColorInterface::toString(): ColorInterface

 Each color object can also be output as a string.
-It is possible to use the `toString()` method or to cast the object directly.
+You can use the `toString()` method or to cast the object directly.
 Of course, the output depends on the respective color space.

 ```php
 use Intervention\Image\ImageManager;